tmesposito/diskmc/README.md

 Note that this package does not include MCFOST itself (Pinte et al. 2006, 2009) and will not run without it.

-DiskMC is partly based on [`mcfost-python`](https://github.com/cpinte/mcfost-python) and is still dependent on some of its components.
+DiskMC is partly based on [`mcfost-python`](https://github.com/mperrin/mcfost-python).
+In particular, it directly incoporates `paramfiles.py` from that package to write parameter files (credit for that bit to the mcfost-python developers).
+A newer version of MCFOST<->Python interaction tools is being developed at https://github.com/cpinte/pymcfost.

 ## Documentation ##

-**_Only Python 2.7 compatible._** Python 3 support is on its way.
+**_Python 2.7 and 3.x compatible._**
+To run a parallel-tempered MCMC, you will need `emcee` v2.2.1.
+Single temperature Ensemble samplers will work with v2.2.1 or 3.0.

 _More extensive documentation is to come.
 The source code is heavily commented and is the best resource at the moment._

 The core of DiskMC is in `diskmc.py`, where `diskmc.mc_main` is the function to call the MCMC itself.
+You can call diskmc.py directly as a script to initiate an MCMC, ideally with a preparatory wrapper script like the `run_diskmc.py` example.
+It is there that you can specify input data, MCFOST variables to vary, MCMC priors, data masks, and more.

+### MCMC Visualization ###

+Some basic visualization tools are provided in `diskmc_plot.py` to analyze the MCMC output.
+With `diskmc_plot.mc_analyze` you can get posterior distributions, plot walker chains, plot time-step histograms, and make corner plots.

+### Test on Example Data ###

-An example script to load data, set MCMC parameters, and start a run is provided in `run_diskmc.py`.
-Currently, that script loads external data files that are not provided here, so those (two or three) specific paths will need to be edited for it to run on your system.
-Nevertheless, an example command to start an MCMC from the command line would be:
+Example input files for testing are included in the `test_dir` directory.
+An example script to load those data, set MCMC parameters, and start a short run is provided in `run_diskmc.py`.
+The example command to start an MCMC from the command line is, to be run from within the `diskmc/` directory, is:

 `python run_diskmc.py example0 2 20 10 5`

 This will start an MCMC named "example0" that uses 2 parallel temperatures, 20 walkers, 10 iterations, and 5 burn-in iterations.
+It varies 3 MCFOST model parameters: minimum grain size "amin", grain size distribution power law index "aexp", and log10 dust mass "dust_mass".
 This is an extremely short run as far as MCMC's are considered, and just serves to get you started.
 See the `run_diskmc.py` source code for explanations of the input arguments and other options not shown here.

-### MCMC Visualization ###

-Some basic visualization tools are provided in `diskmc_plot.py` to analyze the MCMC output.
-With `diskmc_plot.mc_analyze` you can get posterior distributions, plot walker chains, plot time-step histograms, and make corner plots.
-An example function call to do this for the MCMC above would be:
+Output from the test should be a .txt log file and an .hkl file of the HDF5 compressed emcee sampler components in `diskmc_logs/`.
+There should also be a new directory named `diskmc_example0` that contains subdirectories with FITS cubes ("RT.fits.gz") of the maximum-likelihood ("maxlk") and median-likelihood ("medlk") models resulting from the MCMC.

+To visualize the results for the zeroth temperature walkers, the function call from an interactive Python session is:

 ```
-from diskmc_plot import mc_analyze
+from diskmc.diskmc_plot import mc_analyze
-mc_analyze(s_ident='example0', path='~/Desktop/test_dir/diskmc_logs/', ntemp_view=0, partemp=True)
+mc_analyze(s_ident='example0', path='test_dir/diskmc_logs/', ntemp_view=0, partemp=True)
 ```

+NOTE: hickle will usually only load .hkl files that were created with a similar version; e.g., using hickle+Python3 to load a sampler saved with hickle+Python2.7 often fails.
+The example sampler in test_dir was created with Python2.7, so you will likely need to use that to open it.

 ## Attribution ##